Weber State University

 4. U.S. Government or HistoryYES

-No credit given for Mathematics because students may test out of the "Quantitative Literacy" requirement through ACCUPLACER scores.
+No credit given for Mathematics because students may test out of the "Quantitative Literacy" requirement through ACT scores.

 General Education Assessment